 AGMA Intellectual Property

 All education content is copyrighted by AGMA or AGMA Instructors.
 Reproduction beyond course use is strictly prohibited without the written consent of AGMA.
-If you have any questions regarding this statement, please contact Casandra Blassingame, Director of Education at firstname.lastname@example.org.
+If you have any questions regarding this statement, please contact Casandra Blassingame, Vice President, Education Services at firstname.lastname@example.org.

 The AGMA Education Department would like to thank the AGMA Foundation for its support.
 Several of the AGMA education courses in all formats have been made possible by the generous contributions by the Foundation.
 Our joint efforts to create and innovate results in membership added value for you!